Wisconsin Deer License: What License do You Need to Hunt Deer in Wisconsin?

 Season Dates for Deer in Wisconsin

-The Deer hunting season in Wisconsin typically runs from early September through late December, with specific dates varying by weapon type and hunting zone.
+The Deer hunting season in Wisconsin typically runs from early September through late December, with specific dates varying by method of take and hunting zone.
 Archery season usually opens first, followed by firearm and muzzleloader seasons.

 Wisconsin is divided into multiple hunting zones, each with its own season dates and regulations.
 It is important to consult the official Wisconsin DNR website for the most current and detailed season information.